Cusp Bifurcation in Metastatic Breast Cancer Cells: Cusp bifurcation for metastatic cell state transitions

 A cusp point is the $(\rho,k)$ parameter coordinates of a non-degenerate solution of the following five by five system of equations.

 Here $\nabla_x$ denotes the gradient in terms of $\vec{x}$ which we take of the determinant of the derivative.
 We then calculate the dot product with $(\Vec{v})$ which is the first column of the adjugate matrix of $D_x V(\Vec{x},\rho,k)$.
 We assume $(\Vec{v})$ is not zero.
 The rank of $D_x V(\Vec{x},\rho,k)$ is two where the equations are satisfied because $D_x V(\Vec{x},\rho,k)$ is a 3 by 3 matrix with an eigenvalue equal to zero.
 Since the map has maximal rank it is stable even if the parameters vary slightly.
 The solution to the equations (1) define the values of proteins $R,L,B$ and the parameter values $\rho, k$ required at the cusp point.

-In order to observe metastasis, cells must traverse from the bottom to the top and back in Figure 1.
-To the left of the cusp, which is the grey area of Figure 1, we have cells that can transition continuously from one state to another (Figure 2a).
-To the right of the cusp, cells must cross the bistable region in yellow in the upward direction and then again in the downward direction, where the cell plots are discontinuous (Figure 2b).
+In order to observe metastasis, cells must traverse from the bottom to the top and back in Figure \ref{fig:1}.
+To the left of the cusp, which is the grey area of Figure \ref{fig:1}, we have cells that can transition continuously from one state to another (Figure \ref{fig:2}).
+To the right of the cusp, cells must cross the bistable region in yellow in the upward direction and then again in the downward direction, where the cell plots are discontinuous (Figure \ref{fig:3}).
 We explain this further in the Discussion section below.
-Mathematically, these processes can be computed by finding solutions of the system where either $k$ or $\rho$ are fixed.
-In the first case, $k$ is fixed and must be less than its cusp point value, and in the second $k$ must be greater than the cusp point value.
-In Figure 2 we draw sketches of what we expect these solutions to look like and how they relate to metastasis.
+Mathematically, these paths can be observed by finding solutions of the system where either $k$ or $\rho$ are fixed.
+In the first case, $k$ is fixed and must be less than its cusp point value, and in the second $k$ must become greater than the cusp point value.
+In Figure \ref{fig:4} we draw sketches of what we expect these solutions to look like and how they relate to metastasis.